Russell Henley

-Russell Chapin Henley (born April 12, 1989) is an American professional golfer who plays on the PGA Tour.
+Russell Chapin Henley (born April 12, 1989) is an American professional golfer who plays on the PGA Tour, where he has won six titles.

-Amateur career
+Early life and amateur career

-Born in Macon, Georgia, Henley attended Stratford Academy in Macon.
+Born in Macon, Georgia, on April 12, 1989, Henley attended Stratford Academy in Macon.
 He played college golf for four years at the University of Georgia in Athens.
 He won the 2010 Haskins Award as the most outstanding collegiate golfer and played in the U.S. Open and tied for the low amateur (with Scott Langley).
 He also played in two Nationwide Tour events in 2010: the Nationwide Children's Hospital Invitational and the Stadion Athens Classic at UGA.

 In 2011, Henley won the Stadion Classic at UGA on the Nationwide Tour, only the second amateur to win on that tour.
 The tournament was played on the University of Georgia's home course.
 Henley represented the U.S. that year at the Walker Cup and Palmer Cup competitions.

 Professional career

 Henley made his professional debut at the Nationwide Tour's Soboba Golf Classic in September 2011.
 A year later, he won the Chiquita Classic, defeating Patrick Cantlay and Morgan Hoffmann in a playoff.
 In October 2012, he won his second title of the year at the Winn-Dixie Jacksonville Open.
 On the 72nd hole, he made 25 ft putt for birdie to force playoff against B.J.
 Staten.
 He made par on the first playoff hole to earn the win.
 He graduated from the Web.com Tour (formerly the Nationwide Tour), to the PGA Tour, by finishing third on the money list in 2012.